NBA Trade Rumors: Paul George Could Join Rockets, Form Big 3 With James Harden, Chris Paul In Suggested Deal

 The NBA trade deadline is only two weeks away and some incredible trade scenarios have begun popping out of the blue.
-One of the most recent trade proposals that emerged is a potential move by Oklahoma City Thunder forward Paul George to the Houston Rockets to form a new Big Three with James Harden and Chris Paul.
+One of the most recent trade proposals that emerged is a potential move by Oklahoma City Thunder forward Paul George to the Houston Rockets to form a new big three with James Harden and Chris Paul.

-Bleacher Report’s Grant Hughes suggested the said scenario, which he included in his list of “Blockbuster Deals That Would Blow Up the NBA Trade Deadline.”
+Bleacher Report’s Grant Hughes suggested the scenario, which he included in his list of “Blockbuster Deals That Would Blow Up the NBA Trade Deadline.”

-As they are at the moment, the Rockets are considered as the biggest threat to the defending champions Golden State Warriors.
+At the moment, the Rockets are considered the biggest threat to the defending champion Golden State Warriors.
 Earlier in the season, ESPN analyst and former NBA player Jalen Rose said that Houston poses the “only legitimate threat” to Golden State’s bid for a second-straight title.

 The Rockets are second in the overall standings with a 34-12 record, only three games behind the league-leading Warriors.
 The team is currently on a four-game winning streak, which includes a 116-108 victory over Golden State at the Toyota Center last Saturday.

-Meanwhile, Paul is fourth in the league in dimes (8.8 apg), which meant that the ball movement in Houston has been free-flowing when the two are on the court together.
+Meanwhile, Paul is fourth in the league in assists (8.8) per game, which meant that the ball movement in Houston has been free-flowing when the two are on the court together.

 Another staggering stat about the Rockets is they had been undefeated, 17-0, when Harden, Paul, and starting center Clint Capela are “all healthy and in the lineup,” as per SB Nation.
 Houston had beaten the Warriors twice in three games this season to win their regular season series and set up a significant psychological advantage over the defending champs in the playoffs.